jctemp/paper-gnn-shadewatcher/sections/05_discussion.typ

 Finally, it employs gated recurrent units (GRU) for temporal information.
 The authors provided an example of intrusion detection with promising results.
 Incorporating temporal information for `ShadeWatcher` could further improve prediction.
-Hence, using GAT @gat-2018 with the original attention mechanism has the potential to help with this task.
+Hence, using GAT @gat-2018 with the original attention mechanism has the potential to help with this task (multi-head attention with positional encoding @transformer-2017).

 The second paper @tbdfs-2022 is more concerned with the marriage of BFS and DFS.
 They utilise two attention-based aggregations for BFS and DFS, where the contribution is controlled with an interpolating factor.